awsdocs/amazon-ec2-user-guide-windows/doc_source/Using_Tags.md

 Tags don't have any semantic meaning to Amazon EC2 and are interpreted strictly as a string of characters\.
 Also, tags are not automatically assigned to your resources\.
 You can edit tag keys and values, and you can remove tags from a resource at any time\.
 You can set the value of a tag to an empty string, but you can't set the value of a tag to null\.
 If you add a tag that has the same key as an existing tag on that resource, the new value overwrites the old value\.
 If you delete a resource, any tags for the resource are also deleted\.

+**Note**
+After you delete a resource, its tags might remain visible in the console, API, and CLI output for a short period\.
+These tags will be gradually disassociated from the resource and be permanently deleted\.

 ## Tag your resources<a name="tag-resources"></a>

 You can tag most Amazon EC2 resources that already exist in your account\.
-The [table](#tag-ec2-resources-table) below lists the resources that support tagging\.
+The following [table](#tag-ec2-resources-table) lists the resources that support tagging\.

 If you're using the Amazon EC2 console, you can apply tags to resources by using the **Tags** tab on the relevant resource screen, or you can use the **Tags** screen\.
 Some resource screens enable you to specify tags for a resource when you create the resource; for example, a tag with a key of `Name` and a value that you specify\.
 In most cases, the console applies the tags immediately after the resource is created \(rather than during resource creation\)\.
 The console may organize resources according to the `Name` tag, but this tag doesn't have any semantic meaning to the Amazon EC2 service\.